AllenMumford/Class-Projects/README.md

 # Class-Projects
-Code written for college classes
+Just a few of the many projects written for college classes.